Mahatma Gandhi: Funeral and memorials

 Gandhi was cremated in accordance with Hindu tradition.
-Gandhi's ashes were poured into urns which were sent across India for memorial services.
+His ashes were poured into urns which were sent across India for memorial services.
 Most of the ashes were immersed at the Sangam at Allahabad on 12 February 1948, but some were secretly taken away.
 In 1997, Tushar Gandhi immersed the contents of one urn, found in a bank vault and reclaimed through the courts, at the Sangam at Allahabad.
 Some of Gandhi's ashes were scattered at the source of the Nile River near Jinja, Uganda, and a memorial plaque marks the event.
 On 30 January 2008, the contents of another urn were immersed at Girgaum Chowpatty.
 Another urn is at the palace of the Aga Khan in Pune (where Gandhi was held as a political prisoner from 1942 to 1944) and another in the Self-Realization Fellowship Lake Shrine in Los Angeles.

 The Birla House site where Gandhi was assassinated is now a memorial called Gandhi Smriti.
-The place near Yamuna river where he was cremated is the Rāj Ghāt memorial in New Delhi.
+The place near Yamuna River where he was cremated is the Rāj Ghāt memorial in New Delhi.
 A black marble platform, it bears the epigraph "Hē Rāma" (Devanagari: हे ! राम or, Hey Raam).
-These are widely believed to be Gandhi's last words after he was shot, though the veracity of this statement has been questioned.
+These are said to be Gandhi's last words after he was shot.

 Principles, practices, and beliefs

+Gandhi's spirituality was greatly based on his embracement of the five great vows of Jainism and Hindu Yoga philosophy, viz.
+Satya (truth), ahimsa (nonviolence), brahmacharya (celibacy), asteya (non-stealing), and aparigraha (non-attachment).
+He stated that "Unless you impose on yourselves the five vows you may not embark on the experiment at all."
 Gandhi's statements, letters and life have attracted much political and scholarly analysis of his principles, practices and beliefs, including what influenced him.
-Some writers present him as a paragon of ethical living and pacifism, while others present him as a more complex, contradictory and evolving character influenced by his culture and circumstances.
+Some writers present Gandhi as a paragon of ethical living and pacifism, while others present him as a more complex, contradictory and evolving character influenced by his culture and circumstances.